Arguments are made all the time in defense of the “harmlessness” of pornography.

-All it takes is one quick Twitter search to find consumers who aren’t afraid to express their love for XXX content and argue that porn is a personal issue above all else:
+All it takes is one quick Twitter search to find consumers who aren’t afraid to express their love for XXX content and argue that porn is a personal issue above all else.

-Here’s where “sexy” gets scary.
+And here’s where “sexy” gets scary.

 Animated porn, like the crazy popular hentai porn that originated in Japan, has the ability to portray unrealistic or illegal scenes without any of the roadblocks that come with recording real footage.
 After all, with animation, you can create people to look and act however you want.

 Because the bodies aren’t real, cartoon porn can show completely unrealistic people and animals in acts of extreme sexual violence as a form of sexual entertainment.
 A sub-genre of hentai called Lolicon is intended to make the subject of sexual attraction look like a young girl—or even a toddler.
 The children are often portrayed as frightened or resisting, and even sometimes are depicted to be enjoying the sexual abuse.
 Even if the consumer does not initially look for pictures of young girls in the hentai world, chances are, they will eventually stumble across them.

 And, what’s more, now consumers can act out their sexual fantasies through interactive games.
 These virtual worlds allow the player to wander through a little girl’s room, where they can then touch and strip her while she sleeps.

 Like we said before, for some people, an interest in softcore porn will eventually evolve into a curiosity for more shocking and violent material—or in some more extreme cases, child exploitation images.
 Child sexual abuse material (CSAM), or “child pornography” as it’s commonly known, desensitizes the consumer to the harm against the children depicted, and this content can begin to normalize a sexual interest in children.